ATAC-seq

-ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) is a technique used in molecular biology to assess genome-wide chromatin accessibility.
-In 2013, the technique was first described as an alternative advanced method for MNase-seq, FAIRE-Seq and DNase-Seq.
-ATAC-seq is a faster and more sensitive analysis of the epigenome than DNase-seq or MNase-seq.
+ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) is a laboratory technique used in molecular biology to assess genome-wide chromatin accessibility.
+The technique was introduced in 2013 by the labs of Will Greenleaf and Howard Chang at Stanford University as an alternative to MNase-seq, FAIRE-Seq and DNase-Seq with faster turnaround time, simpler protocol, and lower DNA input requirements.

-Description
+Procedure

 ATAC-seq identifies accessible DNA regions by probing open chromatin with hyperactive mutant Tn5 Transposase that inserts sequencing adapters into open regions of the genome.
 While naturally occurring transposases have a low level of activity, ATAC-seq employs the mutated hyperactive transposase.
-In a process called "tagmentation", Tn5 transposase cleaves and tags double-stranded DNA with sequencing adaptors.
+In a process called "tagmentation", Tn5 transposase cleaves and tags double-stranded DNA with sequencing adaptors in a single enzymatic step.
 The tagged DNA fragments are then purified, PCR-amplified, and sequenced using next-generation sequencing.
 Sequencing reads can then be used to infer regions of increased accessibility as well as to map regions of transcription factor binding sites and nucleosome positions.
 The number of reads for a region correlate with how open that chromatin is, at single nucleotide resolution.

 ATAC-seq requires no sonication or phenol-chloroform extraction like FAIRE-seq; no antibodies like ChIP-seq; and no sensitive enzymatic digestion like MNase-seq or DNase-seq.
 ATAC-seq preparation can be completed in under three hours.